tower1ight/World/Misc/Research System.md

 # Fantasy
 - **Scientific:** This research system is one interested in the production of knowledge rather than tools or advantages.
 As such it is best geared for chara
 - **Impactful:** Self Funded?
 Institutional partner?
 Indentured Servitude?
-This system imagines a player in the context of broader systems of research
+This system imagines a player in the context of a broader ecosystem of research
 - **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an

 # Rolls
-Ideally this system is one
+This system works best when research is a colaboration

 Add ons